DavidDerhy/api-docs/source/includes/_develop_debug.md

 To navigate through the pages please use `page=` and `per_page=` URL parameters as stated in an example on the right pane.

 ##Manage Teams
-To help you develop your apps faster, we've built the team management functionality directly into the app manager.
+To help you develop your apps faster, we've built the team management functionality directly into the Application Manager.
 To invite your fellow developers just open the team management view and start typing the email address or the name of the developer you would like to invite to your team.
 When the developer with provided email address already has an account, he can start help you with your app immediately.
 In other case the invited developer will be notified by an email.